ONLYOFFICE/Docker-Docs/README.md

 ## Overview

-ONLYOFFICE Docs is an online office suite comprising viewers and editors for texts, spreadsheets and presentations, fully compatible with Office Open XML formats: .docx, .xlsx, .pptx and enabling collaborative editing in real time.
+ONLYOFFICE Docs is an online office suite comprising viewers and editors for texts, spreadsheets and presentations and enabling collaborative editing in real time.
+The suite provides maximum compatibility with Office Open XML formats: .docx, .xlsx, .pptx.

+This set of images contain the same functionality as [Document Server](https://github.com/ONLYOFFICE/DocumentServer) with a different architecture: the internal services are decoupled into multiple containers.

-## Functionality ##
+## Functionality

 * ONLYOFFICE Document Editor
 * ONLYOFFICE Spreadsheet Editor
 * ONLYOFFICE Presentation Editor
-* ONLYOFFICE Documents application for iOS
 * Collaborative editing
 * Hieroglyph support
 * Support for all the popular formats: DOC, DOCX, TXT, ODT, RTF, ODP, EPUB, ODS, XLS, XLSX, CSV, PPTX, HTML

-Integrating it with ONLYOFFICE Community Server you will be able to:
-* view and edit files stored on Drive, Box, Dropbox, OneDrive, OwnCloud connected to ONLYOFFICE;
-* share files;
-* embed documents on a website;
-* manage access rights to documents.
+By default, ONLYOFFICE Docs includes only editors without any document management system.
+ONLYOFFICE Docs can be integrated either with ONLYOFFICE Groups platform (packaged as [Community Server](https://github.com/ONLYOFFICE/CommunityServer) or with third-party sync&share solutions (e.g. Nextcloud, ownCloud, Seafile) to enable collaborative editing within their interface.

+ONLYOFFICE Docs has three editions - [Community, Enterprise, and Developer](https://github.com/ONLYOFFICE/DocumentServer#onlyoffice-document-server-editions).
+Clustering is available only for commercial builds (Enterprise and Developer Edition.

-## Recommended System Requirements
+## Recommended system requirements

 * **RAM**: 4 GB or more
 * **CPU**: dual-core 2 GHz or higher